PJC-1/node_one/README.md

 sayBye();

+output => bye

 Note: that in this example we are creating the variable sayBye and storing an anonymous function that logs the string bye when invoked.
-You will notice that to invoke this function we call sayBye with parenthesis
+You will notice that to invoke this function we call sayBye with parenthesis.

+Another example of a common pattern in node.js with a function expression:

+function callFunction(fun){
+    fun();
+}

+var sayBye = function(){
+    console.log('bye');
+};

+callFunction(sayBye);

+output => bye